 Add the finishing touches.

-Before we jump right into the how-to, let’s hear from a graphic designer who recently built her portfolio with GoDaddy’s tool.
+Before we jump right into the how-to, let’s hear from a graphic designer who recently built her portfolio with GoDaddy’s website creation tool.

 First, a true story